crate/cratedb-guide/docs/integrate/iceberg/index.md

 ::::{grid} 2
 :gutter: 2

-:::{grid-item-card} Tutorial: Use RisingWave to load Iceberg tables
+:::{grid-item-card} Use RisingWave to load Iceberg tables
 :link: risingwave-iceberg
 :link-type: ref
-The tutorial explains how to conduct stream processing from Apache Iceberg tables to CrateDB using RisingWave.
+Learn how to conduct stream processing from Apache Iceberg tables to CrateDB using RisingWave.
 :::